spotDL/spotify-downloader/README.md

 - Works straight out of the box and does not require to generate or mess with your API keys.

-That's how your Mmusic library will look like!
+That's how your music library will look like!

 <img src="http://i.imgur.com/Gpch7JI.png" width="290"><img src="http://i.imgur.com/5vhk3HY.png" width="290"><img src="http://i.imgur.com/RDTCCST.png" width="290">